chapnitsky/bsc/README.md

-# Default Reasoning in text corpus
+# Finding Default in Text Corpuss
-B.sc Project
+# My B.sc Project

+Creating guesses on wikipedia articles sentences
+                  |
+                  v
+Showing results in a custom website
+                  |
+                  v
+Ask the user for validation of the data
+                  |
+                  v
+            Gather data
+                  |
+                  v
-Creating guesses on wikipedia articles sentences-> Showing results in a custom website -> Ask the user for validation of the data -> Gather data -> train & test our deep neural network with: Embedding, LSTM and finally a Fully Connected layer.
+train & test our deep neural network with: Embedding, LSTM and finally a Fully Connected layer